amyhupe/amyhupe.co.uk/src/articles/2020-04-09-why-you-dont-need-a-separate-design-system-for-internal-services.md

 ## Building a separate design system makes the problem worse

-The reason that so many staff tools are poorly-designed, is that they’ve consistently been treated as secondary—or at the very least, separate—to the products we build for our customers.
+The reason that so many internal tools are poorly-designed, is that they’ve consistently been treated as secondary—or at the very least, separate—to the products we build for our customers.

 Creating separate design systems to support internal services deepens this disconnect, creating a breeding ground for unhelpful and false ideas like:

 - internal services don’t need to be accessible
-- we don’t need user research on staff tools
+- we don’t need user research on internal tools
 - our users are experts so we don’t need to use plain language

 To truly improve the state of our internal services, we have to centralise the process of designing them.
 And that means doing the hard work to serve them with our existing design systems.

 ## Creating separate patterns won’t help either

-Just as I wouldn’t advocate creating a separate design system for internal services, I’d urge against creating specific staff-facing patterns.
+Just as I wouldn’t advocate creating a separate design system for internal services, I’d urge against creating specific internal service patterns.

 Admittedly, doing so might be the simpler option in the short term.
 There’d be no tedious updating of patterns to make them work for internal services, or work to incorporate existing design patterns into established staff tools.

 But long-term, it’s a sustainability nightmare.
-Maintaining at least 2 versions of each pattern —one for consumers, one for staff—is inefficient, and creates needless complexity for the many teams who work on both the consumer and staff-facing sides of their service.
+Maintaining at least 2 versions of each pattern —one for consumers, one for colleagues—is inefficient, and creates needless complexity for the many teams who work on both the consumer and colleague-facing sides of their service.

-## Designing patterns for staff-facing services
+## Designing patterns for internal services

 ### Look for the overlaps before the discrepancies